Welcome, welcome you VIP friend of the nest! Let me roll out the red carpet and welcome you to our humble home.

 - pencil/measuring tape/calculator

-2.)
-Use nails and string to create the perimeter of DIY rug, and make taping easier.
+2. Use nails and string to create the perimeter of the DIY rug, and make taping easier.

 This step is clutch, and if you do this, the edges of your rug will look outstanding.
 Our deck is gray.
 And our rug was going to be white and blue…

-** So before we started slathering on either of the rug colors, we painted/coated the edges of our painters tape with the gray base color of the deck.
-This seals down those tape edges, and will prevent your rug colors from going anywhere you don’t want them to go.**
+* Before we started slathering on either of the rug colors, we painted/coated the edges of our painters’ tape with the gray base color of the deck.
+This seals down those tape edges and will prevent your rug colors from going anywhere you don’t want them to go.*

-4.)
-Paint base color of your DIY rug.
+4. Paint the base color of your painted outdoor rug.

-7.)
-Prepare to stencil.
-Find middle point of rug.
+7. Prepare to stencil.
+Find middle-point of your rug.

 The first stencil will be in the dead center of your rug.
 Work some magic with your calculator and measuring tape, and mark that center point lightly with a pencil.

-8.)
-Place center of stencil on the marked center point of the rug.
+8. Place the center of the stencil on the marked center point of the rug.

 Lightly tape stencil in place at this point.
 And if you’re lucky, you’ll find yourself a helper for the stenciling, like my little buddy sitting and waiting patiently in the pic above with her foam paint roller ready and waiting.